ch-stark/gatekeeperblog/blog/blog.md

 ## Setting Up RHACM-Policies with ArgoCD for OpenShift Best Practices and Gatekeeper

 Welcome to this `tutorial` on configuring ArgoCD to deploy Policies for OpenShift best practices and Gatekeeper using Red Hat Advanced Cluster Management (RHACM).
+Note:  We will use our new, upgraded Gatekeeper-Operator which uses Gatekeeper 3.11.

 In this guide, we'll walk you through the steps to set up and manage policies efficiently.